sphenlee/waterwheel/docs/internals.md

 The API has methods to get and update all the various objects that Waterwheel manages.

-The only thing to note is that when a Job is updated the API will send a *Trigger Update* message to the **Trigger Processor** which will wake up any sleep and allow the potentially modified triggers to be applied immediately.

-> TODO: API also send messages to the **Token Processor**
+When a Job is updated the API will send a *Trigger Update* message over RabbitMQ to the **Trigger Processor** which will wake up any sleep and allow the potentially modified triggers to be applied immediately.
+A message is sent on the same queue to the **Token Processor** when a task is manually activated.

-> TODO: Messages now go over a RabbitMQ queue and get routed by a new
-> process in the scheduler

-> TODO: API receives heartbeats from the workers - these should get stored
-> in the database for consistency when scaling up the API
+Finally the **API** sends a broadcast message to RabbitMQ when either project config or task definitions are edited.
+This allows the workers to invalidate their caches.

 ## Worker